 consume more than half amount of natural resources and emit more than half amount of pollutants into the air, water, and soil compared to making cardboard from trees.
 Recycling cardboard sounds great but still poses great negative impact to the environment.

 Greetings to Eco Conscious Consumers, Advocates and Youngsters

-Great appreciations go to those who give voices and appeals, who lead, teach, influence and put in action!
+Great appreciations go to those who give voices and appeals, who lead, teach, influence and take action!
 Together, we shall make great changes to the world and our society now and in the future!

 Credits to Reusable Packaging Professionals

 The reusable packaging industry and its dedicated professionals have been committed in developing and promoting reusable packaging, reusable boxes, reusable containers.
-The contributions and efforts have made apparent differences to packaging and reducing cardboard box usage in many industries.
+As a result, the contributions and efforts have made apparent differences to packaging and reducing cardboard box usage in many industries.

 Consumer Market and Society